arcmite/arc-website/docs/guides/setup/installing-csp.md

 ## Version Information

 - **Recommended Builds:** Marked as *recommended* on the download page.
 These offer a balance of stability and features.
 - **Preview Builds:** Early access via Patreon.
-Useful for testing new features or required by some latest mods.
+Enables Rain functionality and is useful for testing new features or required by some latest mods.
 - **Buggy/Untested:** Experimental builds with incomplete testing — only use if explicitly required.

 :::warning Downgrading CSP